Hawthorne

 Live & Local w/ Ross Passeck

-4th Wall’s resident standup and comedy superstar Ross Passeck is back at the 4th Wall with his best show yet.
-LIVE & LOCAL is a monthly show collecting the funniest comics this city has to offer.
-The show kicks off at 7 p.m., and tickets are only $10, available at the door only.
+4th Wall’s resident standup and comedy superstar Ross Passeck (@sauce_packet) is back at the 4th Wall with his best show yet.
+LIVE & LOCAL is a monthly show collecting the city’s funniest comics.
+Doors are open as early as 6 p.m., the show usually kicks off around 7:15, and tickets are only $10.

 Everything in Between w/ Danelle Porter

-A standup comedy show that promises No Straight White Men Allowed (on stage, y’all can still come watch) and features some of the finest and funniest femme, trans, queer, and bipoc comics Portland has to offer.
-Hosted by Danelle Porter (@makingyoulaugh_maybe) Tickets are $10 and are available at the door only.
+A standup comedy show that promises No Straight White Men Allowed (on stage, y’all can still come watch) and features some of the finest and funniest femme, trans, queer, and bipoc comics Portland has to offer, hosted by Portland’s own comedy powerhouse, Danelle Porter.
+Doors are open as early as 6pm, the show usually kicks…

 Open Mic Night w/ Amelia Evans and Jane Malone